braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 ### Custom Modal In-App Message

 An `ABKInAppMessageModalViewController` can be subclassed to leverage a `UIPickerView` offering engaging ways to collect valuable user attributes.
 The example below shows how you can use Connected Content to capture custom attributes from a dynamic list of items.
+Visit the [ModalPickerViewController](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze%20Demo/ViewController/In%20App%20Messages/ModalPickerViewController/ModalPickerViewController.swift) to get started.

 {% include video.html id="hOPUB5fn0F0" align="center" %}